Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   }
   ```

 - Get the current language with `ma_get_current_language()`.
 The wake word detection works for the current (default) language.
-Use the language change callback to get language change notifications.
+Use the language change callback to get language change notifications:

     ```c
     void